How Secure Are Your Apps in Cloud?

 Today, the cloud is an intrinsic part of business strategies focusing on product availability, maintaining uptime, scaling rapidly, and reducing infrastructure capital expenses.
 However, the exponential cloud adoption has also blurred the lines between network and internet, which has caught most companies off-guard, especially those who were overly dependent on network application security.

-SANS Institute’s IT Security Spending Trends reports shows that most companies still spend more on wireless security and network traffic visibility, which suggests that they still consider their network defenses the best means of protecting their sensitive data even with cloud as a part of their strategy.
+SANS Institute’s IT Security Spending Trends reports show that most companies still spend more on wireless security and network traffic visibility, which suggests that they still consider their network defenses the best means of protecting their sensitive data even with the cloud as a part of their strategy.

 On the other hand, the State of Cloud Report highlights that both big and small companies rate ‘Security’ and ‘Compliance’ amongst their top challenges on the cloud challenges.